Mohyoo/Gemini-Py-CLI/README.md

 By the way, there is a serie of commented `raise` statements in the script, ignore them, they are just for testing.

 ---

+## Advices
+1. If you cancel a sent prompt earlier, Google will not receive it at all.
+2. If you have a very slow internet that even browsers don't respond with:
+    + Break your prompt into parts (< 100 characters).
+    + Make sure the AI response will be short or broken into parts.
+    + Periodically, restart both your network adapter & chat session.
+    + And **BANG!** you are a network hacker!
+3. The lower you set options (e.g: small history file size, faster typing effect), the better performance & network latency you get.
+4. For old consoles (e.g: Windows CMD), some features must be OFF for the program to function correctly (e.g: colors, ANSI codes, console width).

 ## To Do
 1. Handle big markdown tables so that they appear readable.